Electric System Input Data¶

-All the input files must be located in a folder with the name of the case study.
+All the input files must be in a folder with the name of the case study.

 Acronyms¶